woossi0/suite/docs/usermanual/source/cartography/rt/barnes.rst

 The **raster** symbolizer is used to style the raster computed by the transformation.

-* Parameter **geometry** defines the geometry property of the input dataset, which is required for SLD validation purposes.
 * Parameter **opacity** specifies an overall opacity of 0.8 for the rendered layer.
 * Parameter **color-map** defines a color map with which to symbolize the output raster.
 In this case the color map uses a **type** of ``ramp``, which produces a smooth transition between colors.
 The type could also be ``intervals``, which produces a contour effect with discrete transition between colors (see image below).
-The first color map tuple specifies that the NO_DATA value of -990 and -9 should be displayed with a fully transparent color of white (making uncomputed pixels invisible).
+The first color map tuple specifies that the NO_DATA value of -990 and -9 should be displayed with a fully transparent color of white (masking uncomputed pixels).

 .. figure:: img/barnes_surface_intervals.png

-   Barnes surface using intervals color map
+   Barnes surface using intervals instead of a ramp

 .. note:: :download:`Download the YSLD for this example <artifact/barnes_example.ysld>`